Diseases from mosquitoes and ticks triple across U.S.

 “We understand that Congress and the administration have many difficult choices to make,” he said.

-State health departments always need more funding, said John Wiesman, president of the Association of State and Territorial Health Officers.
+State health departments always need more funding, said John Wiesman, president of the Association of State and Territorial Health Officials.

 “Today’s report vividly demonstrates that diseases like West Nile Virus, Zika, Lyme, dengue, plague, and Rocky Mountain Spotted Fever, and other emerging pathogens carried by mosquitoes, ticks, or fleas, increasingly remain a clear and present danger to the public’s health,” Wiesman said in a statement.